RishabhKumar5010/eye_care/README.md

 ## Adding in Startup Applications:

 I am using KDE desktop on ubuntu and there is a GUI app called Autostart which can be used to add a script as a startup application, so that the script doesn't need to be manually run after each system boot.
 You can search for steps to add a script to startup apps respective to your platform.

+## Debugging

+Errors in the program related to the actual working of the notification module are recorded into the journaling program on your system.
+On my ubuntu system the error generated are reflected into `journalctl`.
+You can use this CLI utility or a GUI app like KSystemLog to view errors.

+If the program crashes due to unhandled errors, you would know this by checking if the program is running in the background.
+On my ubuntu system I can use `ps ax | grep python` to check if the program (eye.py) is active in background or not.
+One can also use `top` for this purpose.